forcedotcom/SalesforceMobileSDK-iOS/readme.md

 Introduction
 ==
 __Version 1.0__
-This is the first full-fledged general release of Salesforce Mobile SDK for iOS.
-The public APIs may change in their implementation details going forward, but are less likely to change in classes, method signatures, and so forth.
+This is the first generally available release of Salesforce Mobile SDK for iOS that can be used to develop native and hybrid applications.
+The public facing APIs have been finalized.
+Due to the rapid pace of innovation of mobile operating systems, some of the APIs and modules may change in their implementation details, but should not have a direct impact on the application logic.
+All updates will be clearly communicated in advanced using github.
+Check out [http://developer.force.com/mobilesdk] for additional articles and tutorials

-__Native Mobile Libraries__
+__Native Applications__
-The Salesforce Mobile SDK provides essential libraries for quickly building native or hybrid mobile apps that seamlessly integrate with the Salesforce cloud architecture.
-Out of the box, we provide an implementation of OAuth2, abstracting away the complexity of securely storing refresh tokens or fetching a new session ID when a session expires.
-The SDK also provides Objective-C wrappers for the Salesforce REST API, making it easy to retrieve, store, and manipulate data.
+The Salesforce Mobile SDK provides the essential libraries for quickly building native mobile apps that interact with the Salesforce cloud platform.
+The OAuth2 library abstracts away the complexity of securely storing the refresh token or fetching a new session id when it expires.
+The SDK also provides Objective-C wrappers for the Salesforce REST API, making it easy to retrieve and manipulate data.

-__Salesforce Mobile Container__
+__Hybrid Applications__
-HTML5 is quickly emerging as dominant technology for developing cross-platform mobile applications.
-While developers can create sophisticated apps with HTML5 and JavaScript, some limitations remain, specifically: session management, access to the camera and address book, and the inability to distribute apps inside public App Stores.
-The Salesforce Mobile Container makes possible to combine the ease of web app development with power of the iOS platform by wrapping a web app inside a thin native container, producing a hybrid application.
+HTML5 is quickly emerging as a powerful technology for developing cross-platform mobile applications.
+While developers can create sophisticated apps with HTML5 and JavaScript alone, some vital limitations remain, specifically: session management, access to native device functionality like the camera, calendar and address book.
+The Salesforce Mobile Container (based on the industry leading PhoneGap implementation) makes it possible to embed HTML5 apps stored on the device or delivered via Visualforce inside a thin native container, producing a hybrid application.

+Application Templates
+==
+The Mobile SDK provides Xcode templates for quickly constructing the foundation of native and hybrid applications with configurable Settings bundles for allowing the user to log-out of the app or switch between production and Sandbox orgs.

+__Native App Template__
+For native apps that need to accesses the Salesforce REST API, use the native template that includes a default AppDelegate implementation that you can customize to perform any app-specific interaction.

 __Hybrid App Template__
-The SDK provides an Xcode template for creating a new hybrid app (native+HTML5) that either accesses the Salesforce REST API or accesses a Visualforce page that you have previously set up in your org.
-The hybrid app template also includes the SalesforceOAuthPlugin for PhoneGap, which provides access to OAuth directly from javascript in your hybrid apps.
-In addition, the hybrid app template provides a Settings bundle that allows the user to initiate logout or switch between Production and Sandbox orgs from the system Settings app.

-__Native App Template__
-The SDK provides an Xcode template for creating a new native iOS app that accesses the Salesforce REST API.
-This template includes a default AppDelegate implementation that you can customize to perform any app-specific interaction.
-In addition, the native app template provides a Settings bundle that allows the user to initiate logout or switch between Production and Sandbox orgs from the system Settings app.
+To create hybrid apps that use the Salesforce REST API or access Visualforce pages, start with the hybrid app template.
+By providing a SalesforceOAuthPlugin for the container based on PhoneGap, HTML5 applications can quickly leverage OAuth tokens directly from JavaScript calls.

 Using the Native REST SDK (in a _new_ project)